Gaussian Approximation Potentials: a brief tutorial introduction

 where $\varepsilon^\alpha_i$ are local energy functionals with compact support within a radius $r_\textrm{cut}$, and by ``long range contributions'' we mean electrostatics including polarisability, van der Waals interactions etc. This is an uncontrolled approximation, since there is nothing about the Schr\"odinger equation that tells us {\em a priori} that its solutions can be written in this form: the level of accuracy and its applicability in any particular situation has to be tested by numerical experiments.
 The index $\alpha$ denotes the type of contribution: the arguments of a local energy term may be any suitable {\em descriptors}, e.g. atom-pair distances, bond angles, or indeed the complete atomic environment, and the index $i$ counts the instances of these terms in a particular configuration, e.g. all bonds for a pair term, all angles for a three-body angle-dependent term, or all atoms for an atom-centered term.
 We can think of descriptors as functions that transform the Cartesian coordinates of the atoms in the neighbourhood of a given atom.

-In this paper we will only discuss the local energy contribution, although it is clear that for many materials in which atoms acquire significant partial charges or have easily polarisable electrons it must be complemented by long range terms.
-These can either remain completely empirical, but may also include parameters that are fitted to data using approaches similar to what are used for the local term.
+In this paper we will only discuss the local energy contribution, although it is clear that for many materials in which atoms acquire significant partial charges or have easily polarisable electrons it must be complemented by electrostatic and dispersion interactions.
+These long range terms can either remain completely empirical, but may also include parameters that are fitted to data using approaches similar to what are used for the local term.

 \mysubsection{Gaussian Process Regression}

 We first consider the case of a single type of local energy functional.
 Using a set of arbitrary basis functions $\{\phi_h\}_{h=1}^H$ that take as their arguments any descriptor $\mathbf{d}_i$ of the neighbour environment of atom $i$, we write the atomic energy $\varepsilon_i$ as